Zachary Hall: SR Program MANAGER & Head COACH Comp Biathlon

 Zach spent his first 'retired' years working with an Alaskan travel marketing firm and growing programs to support Alaskan athletes.
 He was a founding member and Head Coach of the Anchorage Biathlon Club and helped launch Alaska Biathlon Association.
 He was also involved for several years with NANANordic and Skiku, programs that teach skiing and biathlon across Alaska.
 His efforts helped multiple athletes achieve berths on both the US Youth/Jr World Championship Teams and Arctic Winter Games Teams.

 Since moving to Utah in 2016, Zach has been involved with XC & Biathlon at Soldier Hollow, launching biathlon sport development programs in 2017 and overseeing redevelopment of the 2002 Olympic Biathlon Range to bring it up to current international standards.
-He is excited to coach alongside great colleagues who are working together to support Team SoHo athletes as they pursue their goals!
+Hall is a certified US Ski and Snowboard and US Biathlon Coach, holds an International Referee license from IBU and has served as Organizing Committee Chairman for the 2019 BMW IBU World Cup and 2022 IBU YJWCH hosted at Soldier Hollow.
+He is excited to coach and organize alongside great colleagues who are working together to support Team SoHo athletes as they pursue their goals!

 BIO: Coach Gerrit has taken over the Comp Head Coach role from Coach Sara.
 He hails from the skiing mecca of Central Minnesota where he got his start as a Nordic skier in high school and was training year-round for skiing and biathlon by the time he was a senior.
 He spent the next four years ski racing and studying exercise physiology at the College of Saint Scholastica in Duluth, MN.
 While in College he met his wife, another skier (and now new teacher at the Soldier Hollow Charter School!) and proposed to her in the fall of their senior year.

-Coach Garberich just finished his M.S. degree in Exercise Science and Nutrition.
+Coach Garberich just finished his M.S. degree in Exercise Science and Nutrition and is currently pursuing a coaching credential with the International Biathlon Union and USA Cycling.
 When he's not coaching skiing, you may catch a flash of him rollersking by on the trails at Soldier Hollow or putting in miles on foot or in the saddle on the Heber Valley trails.

 Curtis Lupo: Assistant Coach Comp Biathlon